Where in the Solar System Is There Water?

 The Moons of the Gas Giants

 Though this fact is amazing enough, the truly unique sources of water exist in the moons that surrounds these gas giants.
 When we look at Jupiter, the moon that everyone focuses on is Europa.
 This moon has a hard icy exterior which is made of ice.
 But what is even more exciting is that data shows that underneath that crust exists a liquid ocean up to 60 miles deep.
 Yes, liquid water flows on Europa.
-And frequently salt water from below will escape in cracks on the surface due to internal pressure, thus allowing surface material to flow below and also allow for pockets of lakes, according to a study of Galileo data by Britney Scmidt (University of Texas at Austin) and her team in a Nov.
+And frequently salt water from below will escape in cracks on the surface due to internal pressure and tidal forces with Jupiter and the moons, thus allowing surface material to flow below and also allow for pockets of lakes.
+This was all according to a study of Galileo data by Britney Scmidt (University of Texas at Austin) and her team in a Nov.
 2011 issue of Nature.
 A study by Xianzhe Jia (a scientist for the Europa Clipper mission) in 2018 showed how Galileo data also points to a magnetic field around Europa that is consistent with that generated by salt water after comparing the findings to similar disruptions from Enceladus' plumes.
 The surface cracks also show shifting and refreezed ice, also evidence for liquid water disrupting the happenings above.
 Hubble found evidence of water shooting off the surface in December 2012, with the oxygen and hydrogen plumes varying in strength based on gravitational pulls from Jupiter and the other moons according to a January 18, 2014 issue of Science by Lorenz Hoth (Soutwest Research Institute)..
 If enough of that surface material make it to the ocean and sufficient temperatures exist, then the possibility of life there exists.
-Of course two of the other Galilean moons, Calisto and Ganymede, have lots of water on them but in the form of ice (STSci, Kruesi "Europa May", Kruesi "Europa Spews," NASA).
+Of course two of the other Galilean moons, Calisto and Ganymede, have lots of water on them but in the form of ice (STSci, Kruesi "Europa May", Kruesi "Europa Spews," NASA, Carroll 26, NASA/JPL).